On $n$-ADC integral quadratic lattices over algebraic number fields: Introduction

-Studying higher-dimensional analogues of the ADC property is a natural generalization, which motivates the introduction of $n$-ADC lattices (defined in Definitions \ref{defn:localnADC} and \ref{defn:globalnADC}) in this paper.
-We investigate the relationship between $n$-universality, $n$-regularity, and $n$-ADC-ness (Theorem\ref{thm:globallADC} and Corollary \ref{cor:globallADC}).
-Also, we provide characterizations of $n$-ADC integral lattices of rank $n+1$ (resp. $n+2$) over arbitrary local fields for $n\ge 2$ (Theorems \ref{thm:locallyn-ADCn+1} and \ref{thm:locallyn-ADC}).
-As in \cite{HeHu2,He22}, we use the BONGs theory, developed by Beli \cite{beli_integral_2003, beli_representations_2006,beli_Anew_2010}, to treat higher dimensional representations of quadratic lattices over general dyadic local fields.
-Furthermore, we determine all positive definite $n$-ADC integral lattices of rank $n+1$ over totally real number fields (cf. Theorem \ref{thm:globallyn-ADC-n+1}).
-We also discuss the classification of $2$-ADC $\mathbb{Z}$-lattices.
+As for universality and regularity, studying higher-dimensional analogues of the ADC property is a natural generalization, which motivates the introduction of $n$-ADC lattices (defined in Definitions \ref{defn:localnADC} and \ref{defn:globalnADC}) in this paper.
+Also, we find that such notion plays an important role between $n$-universality and $n$-regularity (Theorems \ref{thm:globallADC} and \ref{thm:locallyn-ADCn+3}(iii)).
+We will investigate $n$-ADC-ness from local fields to global fields.
+Precisely, we characterize $n$-ADC lattices of rank $\ge n$ over arbitrary non-archimedean local fields for $n\ge 2$ (Theorems \ref{thm:locallyn-ADCn+3}(i)(ii), \ref{thm:locallyn-ADCn+1} and \ref{thm:locallyn-ADC}), and give a counting formula (Theorem \ref{thm:count-sol}).
+The case $n=1$ requires a different approach than that for $n\ge 3$ odd, as discussed in Section \ref{sec:n-ADCdyadicfields-odd}, and it will be treated in a future paper.
+Due to the complexity of Jordan splittings, we will use a non-classical but effective theory, developed by Beli \cite{beli_integral_2003, beli_representations_2006,beli_Anew_2010}, to treat higher dimensional representations of quadratic lattices over general dyadic local fields (see \cite{He22,HeHu2} for recent progress).
+By virtue of these local classifications, we establish the equivalent condition on $n$-ADC lattices of rank $n+1$ over algebraic number fields (Theorem \ref{thm:globallyn-ADC-n+1}).
+Based on the work of previous researchers \cite{Hanke_maximal,kirschmer_one-class_2014,oh_even2regular_2008}, we determine all positive definite $n$-ADC lattices of rank $n+1$ over totally real number fields (Corollary \ref{cor:globallyn-ADC-n+1}), and partially classify $2$-ADC lattices over $\mathbb{Q}$ (Theorem \ref{thm:Z2-ADCquaternary}).

+First of all, we briefly introduce the arithmetic theory of quadratic forms.
+Any unexplained notations or definitions can be found in \cite{omeara_quadratic_1963}.
+For short, by local fields, we always mean non-archimedean local fields (cf. \cite[\S32:1 Definition]{omeara_quadratic_1963}).